 Unexpected antibodies are found most frequently in samples from patients who were exposed to foreign red blood cell antigens through transfusion or pregnancy (approximately 1% of all patient samples).
-Less frequently, red blood cell antibodies are found in samples from blood donors.
+Less frequently red blood cell antibodies are found in samples from blood donors.
 Some red blood cell antibodies are of clinical importance since they may cause decreased red blood cell survival as the result of hemolytic transfusion reactions, hemolytic disease of the newborn or autoimmune hemolytic anemia.
-In vitro antibody identification tests are employed to identify the specificity of these antibodies in patient or donor samples in order to prepare or select donor units for transfusion.
-Antibody identification can also aid in the diagnosis and treatment of hemolytic disease of the newborn or autoimmune hemolytic anemia.
+In vitro antibody detection (screening) tests are employed to reveal the presence of these antibodies in patient or donor samples.